 The first step is to create a logo that will represent the MDN to developers around the world (and also look great on a t-shirt, of course.
-The last t-shirt print turned out great thanks to Printers Perth).
-To do this, we’ve once again turned to the talented folks at Studio Number One and Webcreationuk, who last worked with us on the logo for the Mozilla Creative Collective, and this time again gave us their fair prices for website design.
+The last t-shirt print turned out great thanks to Printing Company in Perth).
+To do this, we’ve once again turned to the talented folks at Studio Number One and Webcreationuk, who last worked with us on the logo for the Mozilla Creative Collective.
 And, as usual, we want this process to be as open and participatory as possible…in other words, we need your help!

 The intended audience for this logo and the MDN in general is most definitely developers.
 As Jay’s creative brief notes, “the MDN brand will serve to unify our diverse developer communities and represent the innovation we bring to the world through the people, products, and technologies that define Mozilla.”
 Beyond that, the direction was pretty wide open – the key thing being that the MDN logo would feel both connected to Mozilla’s identity and history, but also be distinctly separate as its own unique entity.